Updated: Jul 3

 What a Chrome extension consists of

-The background script is the extension’s event handler; it contains listeners for browser events that are important to the extension.
-It lies dormant until an event is fired then performs the instructed logic.
-An effective background script is only loaded when it is needed and unloaded when it goes idle.
+The extension service worker is the extension's event handler; it contains listeners for browser events that are important to the extension.
+It lies dormant until an event is fired then performs the instructed logic; it is only loaded when it is needed and unloaded when it goes idle.
+The service worker has access to all the Chrome APIs, as long it declares the required permissions in the manifest.json.

 We’re not going to touch these in this tutorial (well, almost)

-If a browser action has a popup, the popup appears when the user clicks the icon.
-The popup can contain any HTML contents that you like, and it’s automatically sized to fit its contents.
+An action's popup will be shown when the user clicks on the extension's action button in the toolbar.
+The popup can contain any HTML contents you like, and will be automatically sized to fit its contents.
+The popup cannot be smaller than 25x25 and cannot be larger than 800x600.

 Spoiler: this is where we use Angular